Continuous Enrollment is the Best Option for Handling Re-enrollment.

 2. Optimize your marketing budget.

 Continuous enrollment eliminates unnecessary marketing.
-It decreases the amount of direct, aggressive marketing attempting to convince current students to remain.
+It decreases the amount of direct, aggressive marketing attempting to convince current students to stay.
 As a result, it allows you to shift your marketing focus to recruiting new students.
 You are able to stretch your marketing spend while reaching deeper into the pool of potential students.

 3. Effectively allocate resources and plan for the upcoming school year.